jshaffstall/PyPhysicsSandbox/README.md

 The Calico IDE had a nice physics simulation built into it I used for a lab in my introductory programming classes.
 Students wanted to use features that were reasonable to think about in a physics simulation (joints and pins, for example), but were not exposed by Calico.
 This wrapper keeps the simplicity of the Calico physics API but exposes more advanced tools.

 Efficiency was also a goal.
-This library handles more objects before slowing down, allowing students to create a thousand objects in a for loop and still be able to run the simulation in a reasonable time.
+This library handles more objects than the Calico IDE before slowing down, allowing students to create a thousand objects in a for loop and still be able to run the simulation in a reasonable time.

 Also, being IDE agnostic, this library can be used with your favorite IDE.